Nursing Home Understaffing: A Leading Cause of Neglect and Abuse

 Therefore, before choosing a home or facility, you should check public records for the facts on the particular places you’re considering, and also make sure that you know the signs of neglect so that you can watch over your loved one once he or she is a resident.
 Careful research and attention to detail will help keep your loved one deservedly safe and comfortable.

-If you suspect nursing home abuse, contact a nursing home neglect legal team who can investigate and file claims on your loved one’s behalf.
+If you suspect nursing home abuse, contact a nursing home abuse lawyer who can investigate and file claims on your loved one’s behalf.